 Thomas Hudson(2) died on the 1st April 1852 at 6 Park Crescent, Marylebone, leaving a very large fortune, which he had estimated three months before his death to be £457,684~16s~11d.
 Due to irregularities in the management of his accounts after his death, involving Mr John Donaldson as an individual, and John and Henry Donaldson trading as H & J Donaldson, Wine Merchants, Mark Lane, London, an impartial accountancy partnership had to be called in to sort financial matters out.
 Details of Thomas Hudson's (2) beneficiaries can be found here.

-If we attempt to revalue Mr Hudson's assets in modern terms, the least amount that he would be worth is £37,987,140.98 - meaning the value of his assets would be worth almost 83 times its value in 1852.
+If we attempt to revalue Mr Hudson's assets in modern terms (2011), the least amount that he would be worth is £40,800,000.00 - meaning the value of his assets would be worth almost 89 times its value in 1852.
 (In current terms this would put him just outside the 2000 wealthiest people in the UK in 2008.)
 The full text of the report by the solicitors Gray and Prideaux, dated the 21st December 1861 is available.

 MURDER MOST FOUL

-Alexander Donaldson, the first son of Robert Donaldson and Mary Hope, from Langholm, in Dumfriesshire, was born in Wigton on Boxing Day 1760, although no record of his christening has been found.
-His three sisters were all christened in Langholm, which is about 31 miles north of Wigton, Ann, on 7th April 1751, Elizabeth, on 23rd March 1755 and Mary on 23rd January 1757, so it would appear that the family moved to Wigton between 1757 and 1760.
+Alexander Donaldson, the first son of Robert Donaldson and Mary Hope, from Langholm, in Dumfriesshire, was born in Wigton on Boxing Day, 26th December 1758, and was baptised in Langholm on the 28th December 1758.
+His three sisters were all christened in Langholm, which is about 31 miles north of Wigton, Ann, on 7th April 1751, Elizabeth, on 23rd March 1755 and Mary on 23rd January 1757, so it would appear that the family moved to Wigton between 1757 and 1758.
+He also had two younger brothers, Thomas Robert, born 5th June 1761 and Robert, born 27th April 1764, both of whom were baptised in in Langholm.
 Alexander became a watch and clockmaker and earned his living in Wigton.
 He is described in the book “The Clockmakers of Cumberland” by John B Penfold, as a “remarkable man who managed to combine successfully the trades of brewer and clockmaker”.
 (More detail to come)

 Alexander Donaldson married Elizabeth (Betty) Hudson, the sister of Thomas Hudson(2), on the 10th September 1787, in Aikton, which is about 4¼ miles north north east of Wigton.
 Alexander was 27 years old and Elizabeth was 23 years old.
 Alexander and Elizabeth had eight children, all of whom were probably born in Wigton:-